prividentity/PrivateIdentity-Oldd/Biometric-Ingestion-and-Helper-DNNs.md

 The Voice Fast Fourier Transform (FFT) moves the pulse code modulated audio signal from the time domain to a representation in the frequency domain.
 The transform output is a 2-dimensional array of frequencies that is input to the Voice Embedding DNN.

 ### VOICE EMBEDDING DNN
+* FHE transforms one 2-dimensional array of frequencies (input) to a 4kB, 2-dimensional positional array of 128 floating-point numbers (Cosine-measurable embedding)
+* Produces FHE payload in < 100ms
+* MobileNetV2 architecture, 3.5MB

 The Voice Embedding DNN accepts input of one 2-dimensional array of frequencies, FHE transforms the input to a 4kB, 2-dimensional positional array of 128 floating-point numbers (Cosine-measurable embedding, or 1-way vector encryption), and then deletes the original biometric.